sparkflows/sparkflows-docs/docs/rest-api-curl/index.rst

 REST API Examples using curl
 ==========

-This topic contains a range of examples that demonstrate how to use the Fire Insights API.
+This topic contains a range of examples that demonstrate how to use the Fire Insights API using curl.

 Below are examples using CURL.
 The first step is to log in with your username and password and acquire the session id.